 Many of us experienced the security piece of this peace as children.
 Mom and Dad had us.
 No worries.
 No threats.
 I can remember falling asleep with my head in Mom’s lap and feet on Dad’s as we were driving home at night from one of the Grandmas’.
-There wasn’t a threat or care in the world that could have penetrated that car for me as I drifted off, listening to the AM radio and the whistle of the wind in the slightly cracked windows.
+There wasn’t a threat or care in the world that could have penetrated that car for me as I drifted off, listening to the AM radio and the whistle of the wind in Dad’s slightly cracked vent window (remembers those?).

 But what about the peace of doing “right” – being “right”?
 For myself, I don’t recall that feeling, at least until I became a Christian.
 However, with today’s indoctrination of our youth, I don’t have any trouble believing that they have experienced this feeling simply because they’ve been taught that if it’s their behavior, then it’s good, almost by definition.